-For the year ended December 31, 2019, we did not have any standard compensation arrangements that applied to all directors, other than reimbursement for reasonable travel and other related expenses to attend Board of Directors and committee meetings and other company events.
-Only one director, Morgan W. Davis, was compensated by us in 2019 for his service on the board of directors of QL Holdings LLC.
-Our other directors were either employed by a subsidiary of QL Holdings LLC or employed by one of our principal investors, and were not separately compensated by us for their service on our board.
-In connection with this offering, the Company implemented a new director compensation policy that will apply to non-employee directors, effective upon the date on which the initial public offering price will be determined.
+In connection with the IPO, the Company implemented a new director compensation policy that will apply to non-employee directors.
 Members of our Board of Directors who are representatives of White Mountains and Insignia each agreed, subject to annual confirmation and provided that the Company remains a controlled company, to waive fees that would have been due to them under the new director compensation policy in respect of their services on our Board of Directors.

-Under the new director compensation policy, each such non-employee director will be entitled to:
+Under the new 2020 director compensation policy, each such non-employee director is entitled to:

-- an annual cash retainer of \$40,000, payable quarterly in arrears; - · annual equity-based compensation of \$175,000 in the form of restricted stock units, subject to the terms described below; and - for new non-employee directors who join our Board of Directors, an initial, one-time equity award of \$300,000 in the form of restricted stock units, granted as of the time of their appointment, which vest quarterly over three years following the date of grant, subject to continued services through the applicable vesting date.
+- · an annual cash retainer of \$40,000, payable quarterly in arrears; - · annual equity-based compensation of \$175,000 in the form of RSUs, subject to the terms described below; and - for new non-employee directors who join our Board of Directors, an initial, one-time equity award of \$300,000 in the form of RSUs, granted as of the time of their appointment, which vest quarterly over three years following the date of grant, subject to continued services through the applicable vesting date.

-Annual equity awards will be granted to each director as of the date of our annual stockholder meeting, commencing with our first annual stockholder meeting, prospectively for the year of service following the annual stockholder meeting, and will vest on the earlier of (x) the one-year anniversary of the grant date and (y) the following year's stockholder meeting, subject to continued service.
+Annual equity awards will be granted to each director as of the date of our annual stockholder meeting, commencing with our first annual stockholder meeting, prospectively for the year of service following the annual stockholder meeting, and will vest on the earlier of (x) the oneyear anniversary of the grant date and (y) the following year's annual stockholder meeting, subject to continued service.
 Any non-employee director who joins our Board of Directors mid-year will receive prorated annual cash retainers during the director's first year of service.